 We like to drizzle a bit of ponzu in our soup or on the side to dip the ingredients.
 How do you like your hot pot?
 Let me know in the comments below.

-Cook for 15 seconds.
+- Cook for 15 seconds.
 Turn off the heat and let the katsuobushi infused for 15 minutes.
-Strain the katsuobushi and set aside.
+Strain the katsuobushi and set Katsuo Dashi aside.

-Cut and discard the bottom of enoki mushrooms.
-Cut the tofu into smaller ½” slices.
+- Cut and discard the bottom of enoki mushrooms.
+Cut the tofu into smaller ½” (1.3 cm) slices.
 Cut the pork belly slices into halves or thirds.

-Cover the lid and bring to simmer.
+- Cover the lid and bring it to simmer.
 Skim the foam and scrum with a fine mesh skimmer.
-Cook for 5 minutes and serve immediately with Ponzu and Shichimi Togarashi.
+Cook for 5 minutes and serve immediately with ponzu and shichimi togarashi.